HOME • SEARCH • EMAIL • ABOUT

 Botany

-A medium-sized tree, the leaves in whorls of three, oblong-obovate, 10 to 30 cm long, 5 to 7 cm wide, pointede at both ends, and shot-stalked.
-Flowers are small, yellowish-white, on short, terminal cymes.
-Calyx is small, the corolla tubular, 1 to 1.5 cm long, lobed towards the top.
-Fruit is a double follicle, pendant, long and slender, 20 to 40 cm long.
-Seeds are small and flat, with deep-brown hairs.
+Batino is a medium-sized tree, growing up to 20 meters high.
+Bark is smooth.
+Branches are 4-angled.
+Leaves are in whorls of three, oblong-obovate, 10 to 30 centimeters long, 5 to 7 centimeters wide, and short-stalked.
+Flowers are small, yellowish-white, borne on short, terminal cymes.
+Calyx is small.
+Corolla is tubular, 1 to 1.5 centimeters long, lobed towards the top.
+Fruit is a double follicle, pendant, long and slender, 20 to 40 centimeters long.
+Seeds are small and very flat, with deep-brown hairs, especially along the edges.

 Distribution

-In open forests and thickets at low and medium altitudes throughout the Philippines.
+- Common In open primary and in secondary forests and thickets at low and medium altitudes throughout the Philippines.

 Constituents